 BBQ Symphony barbecue meat master and one of the Meat Hackathon mentors Rain Käärst adds that the Meat Hackathon journey was an interesting and educational experience for all parties.
-“As mentors, we spent hours with the finalists to highlight the best in their products and put the finishing touches on them.
-On one hand, we gained a lot of new ideas and learned to better understand what young people value in meat products.
-One the other hand, besides coming up with a recipe, the young food technologists and interested young people got to learn about the industrial side.
+“As mentors, we spent hours with the finalists to highlight the best in their products and put the finishing touches to them.
+On the one hand, we gained a lot of new ideas and learned to better understand what young people value in meat products.
+On the other hand, besides coming up with a recipe, the young food technologists and interested young people got to learn about the industrial side.
 Every home-made dish, no matter how good, is not ready to go on the line,” Käärst remarks.

 The winner of Estonia’s first Meat Hackathon, a member of Katriin II, Mihkel Tammaru believes that their extremely systematic approach was the key to their victory.
-“We wrote down tens and tens of ideas and assessed them critically,” Tammaru explains.
-“We didn’t just want to come out with one new flavour, instead we wanted to offer a conceptually whole solution.
+“We wrote down tens and lots of ideas and assessed them critically,” Tammaru explains.
+“We didn’t just want to come up with one new flavour, instead we wanted to offer a conceptually whole solution.
 It is very easy to serve beef sirloin but we decided to go for offal, more specifically the beef heart.
 In this way, we came up with a solution that is local, delicious and environmentally friendly and uses the whole animal from nose to tail.”
-The product by Katriin II is a heart ball or a meatball made of beef heart filled with apple and sea buckthorn sauce.
+The product by Katriin II is a heart ball or a meatball made of a beef heart filled with apple and sea buckthorn sauce.
 Additionally, the team introduced various products made of beef bouillon.

-After today, the winning team Katriin II will work with Nõo Meat Factory’s food technologists to put the final touches on their products and design the packaging for them to reach the shelves under the Nõo brand soon.
+After today, the winning team Katriin II will work with Nõo Meat Factory’s food technologists to put the final touches to their products and design the packaging for them to reach the shelves under the Nõo brand soon.
 The winning team was awarded a 5000-euro stipend from the Toomas Kruustük Development Fund.